I Told My Lawyer I Plan to Lie on the Stand. What Will Happen?

 Telling your lawyer you plan to lie under oath places them in a terrible spot.
 It also puts your defense in a predicament.
 Plus, what you're considering is a serious crime (perjury).
 Anyway you look at it, there's no good outcome.

 Criminal defense attorneys sometimes have competing duties.
 They must zealously represent their clients and guard their confidences.
 However, they also have a duty to the court not to present evidence that they know is false, fraudulent, or perjured, whether it's coming from the defendant or a witness whom the lawyer knows intends to lie.
+You'll often hear lawyers referred to as "officers of the court."
 A lawyer who knowingly uses or presents perjured testimony risks serious consequences.
 Under the profession's Professional Responsibility Rules, doing so subjects the lawyer to discipline—and quite possibly, disbarment.
 (Rule 3.3, ABA Model Rules of Professional Conduct.)

-Your lawyer can't assist you or a witness lie to the court.
-The lawyer will advise you on the consequences of lying, from weakening your own defense to getting caught and facing a much tougher sentence or additional perjury charges.
+Your lawyer will advise you on the consequences of lying, from weakening your own defense to getting caught and facing a much tougher sentence or additional perjury charges.
 If you surprise your attorney by lying on the stand, your lawyer will be left unprepared when the prosecution undoubtedly attacks you, your story, and your credibility.
 Your lawyer also can't refer to any false testimony in closing arguments—another limitation on your defense.

 Lawyers work with guilty clients all the time.
 Their job isn't to prove a criminal defendant's innocence.
 Rather, it's to protect their constitutional rights and make the prosecution prove its case against a defendant beyond a reasonable doubt.
 Knowing all the facts of the case, even the bad ones, can help your lawyer develop a defense strategy to cast doubt on the prosecution's story and prepare you for tough questions.

-What If a Criminal Defendant or Witness Insists on Lying to the Court?
+Lawyer's Dilemma: When a Criminal Defendant or Witness Insists on Lying to the Court

 Attorneys whose clients stubbornly insist on offering perjured testimony face a difficult dilemma, pulled between their duties to the court and their client.